If the Arduino Uno is your microcontroller of choice, we have something designed just for you!

 The Shield-Bot has complete resources for educators, as shown in this video.
 Educators may request access to scope and sequence, assessment material and other support resources by e-mail request.

-Additionally, Chromebook schools may request a edu.codebender license key free through October 2021.
+Additionally, Chromebook schools may request an edu.codebender license key free through the school year.

 Parallax has also hosted Distance Learning Workshops for the Shield-Bot, which are available on our YouTube Channel Distance Learning Playlist.